alexmucde/DLTPower/README.md

 # DLTPower

 DLTPower is used to control Power Supplies, Multimeter and Relais for Test Automation.
-It is developed for an Arduino SW running on a Wemos Mini D1 HW and several shields.
+It is developed for an Arduino SW running on a Wemos Mini D1 HW, several shields.
+Differenr Multimeters and Power supplies are supported.
 It provides an interface to DLT for Logging and Test Automation.

 ![Image of DLTPower](https://github.com/alexmucde/DLTPower/blob/main/doc/images/DLTPower.jpg)